Bible Verses About Forgiveness

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.

-What does the Bible say about forgiveness?
+What does the Bible say about forgiving others who hurt you?

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.

-How can Scripture help me forgive someone?
+How can Scripture help me forgive?

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.

-What Bible verses talk about God's forgiveness?
+What does the Bible say about God's forgiveness?

-1 John 1:9 promises: 'If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.'
+1 John 1:9 promises 'If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.